igem-waterloo/wiki2018/src/markdown/Engagement.md

 _Day 1:_

-* Presentation introducing SHADs to genetics, synthetic biology, and iGEM.
-Lab safety presentation.
+* Presentation introducing SHADs to genetics, synthetic biology, and iGEM
+* Presenation introducing and emphasizing Laboratory Safety presentation
-* Miniprep plasmids with a colourful protein (RFP).
+* Miniprep plasmids with a colourful protein (RFP)

 _Day 2:_

-* Presentation on the practical applications of synthetic biology, as well as potential careers in the field.
+* Presentation on the practical applications of synthetic biology, as well as potential careers in the field
-* Heat shock transformation of the SHADs’ plasmid into E. coli.
-Bacteria drawing/art!
+* Heat shock transformation of the SHADs’ plasmid into E. coli
+* Bacteria drawing/art!

 _Day 3:_

 * Looking at results of heat shock transformation and bacteria art, discussing the science behind it!
-* Presentation on ethical dilemmas in synthetic biology (GMOs, designer babies, and patenting life), presenting both sides of the debate and encouraging discussions.
+* Presentation on ethical dilemmas in synthetic biology (GMOs, designer babies, and patenting life), presenting both sides of the debate and encouraging discussions

 ### Why We Did It